locaweb/leela/README.md

 These scripts were tested using debian and centos images.
 But they would probably work in other distros as well, like arch linux.

-## Packaging
+### Packaging

-This assumes you followed the procedure described in the Development section.
+If everything went right, you should be able to create the packages:

 ```
     $ make -C /leela/package libleela.debian7 arch=amd64